The Day We Have Lunch at 8000 ft

 We’re at Gulmarg, which means Meadow of Flowers.
 The locals insist we return during summer to see for ourselves how this name does justice to the place.
-Located just 50 kilometers from Srinagar, Gulmarg is India’s popular skiing destination.
+Located just 50 kilometres from Srinagar, Gulmarg is India’s popular skiing destination.
 It is also one of the most beautiful places to visit during summer.

 Step 1: Be Prepared.

-The restaurant where we’re having lunch at is at an elevation of more than 8000 feet.
+The restaurant where we’re having lunch is at an elevation of more than 8000 feet.
 First, we stop at the foot of the hill to rent some warm coats, hats, and boots.
 We figure it’s practical to just rent; where else are we going to wear such warm clothes in Dubai?
 At the Mall of the Emirates?

 Step 2: Drive Up to Gulmarg.

-Another 4×4 vehicle waits us.
+Another 4×4 vehicle waits for us.
 The driver quickly wraps a chain around the rear tyre.
 We also hire a guide for the day; more like a few hours, really.
 Together, we begin the slow and slippery drive towards Gulmarg.

 That’s an army checkpoint.
 The men are armed.
-They peek into the vehicles and look at each face intently, as if trying to memorize the features.
+They peek into the vehicles and look at each face intently as if trying to memorize the features.
 They make me nervous.
 Our car begins to move forward.
 One of the uniformed men yells at our driver to stop and wait.
-“There’s on coming traffic,” he says.
+“There’s oncoming traffic,” he says.
 Our driver ignores him and drives forward anyway.

 The weather is getting worse now.